One of the main reasons WordPress powers 40%+ of the web is its vast ecoystem.

-SureCart is still in active development, so this list will almost certainly expand over time.
+SureCart is still innovating quickly, so this list will almost certainly expand over time.

 At the moment, it works really well for:

-- Creators who sell digital products such as courses, templates, and swipe files
+- Creators who sell digital products such as courses, memberships, templates, and swipe files

 - Freelancers or service providers who want an easy way to collect payment for their invoices

-- Social organizations who want to collect donations from their supporters
+- Not-for-profits who want to collect donations from their supporters

 - Event marketers who want to sell tickets to an online event